 Want to make your tiles pop?
 Contrasting grout is the way to go.
 Think crisp white tiles with dark grout lines or colorful tiles paired with bright white grout for extra definition.
 It highlights the tile pattern and adds a little graphic punch to the overall design.
 Plus, darker grout is a lifesaver when it comes to hiding stains—because life happens.

-Kitchen Floor Tile Pictures
+Kitchen Floor Tile Ideas

 Colourful Floor Tile